Innovation Awards 2023 is the market-leading awards program for celebrating ecosystem innovation and excellence across the technology sector in ASEAN.

 With this in mind, Follis hopes to see Kyndryl join forces with partners that have multiple offerings, with the company looking to gain certifications for all the big cloud providers’ offerings.

-This approach, Follis reckons, will mean the company can scale to meet the requirements of customers in the region, many of which might have a favourite cloud provide, or perhaps several preferred cloud providers, they want to continue working with.
+This approach, Follis reckons, will mean the company can scale to meet the requirements of customers in the region, many of which might have a favourite cloud provider, or perhaps several preferred cloud providers, they want to continue working with.

 "If they [the cloud providers] are coming to ASEAN, we can partner with them,” she said.